DrakeLambert/posh-md-zettelkasten/README.md

 ### Notes

-The markdown link generation method, Format-MarkdownLink, may need to be adjusted to create links that will work on the target platform.
+The markdown link generation method, `Format-MarkdownLink`, may need to be adjusted to create links that will work on the target platform.

 ### Related Links